 - Identify training requirements and opportunities for improving access to health services and health outcomes

-The MKO Client Navigator Program has been successful.
-The offices are situated in Thompson and Winnipeg.
-Introduction about the program is complete with the MKO communities, visitation, and meetings conducted with the federal/provincial and territorial entities.
+The MKO Client Navigator Program has been successful and has offices located in Thompson and Winnipeg.
+Introduction of the program is complete with the MKO communities, visitation, and meetings conducted with the federal/provincial and territorial entities.
 Members of First Nations seek support and acquire access to services when contact is made with the Client Navigator.

 - Seek funding to host a regional NIHB conference for leaders, health directors, and members